Anniston, Alabama

 Project Overview

-The Anniston Police Department (APD) is deploying closed-circuit television (CCTV) cameras in strategic areas across the city in an effort to deter property-related crimes and motor vehicle theft as well as improve investigations of these crimes.
-APD is installing CCTV cameras in three hot spots across the city with three or four cameras at each location.
-APD will also create a media campaign to highlight the use of CCTV in their larger crime prevention strategy.
-APD will evaluate potential hotspots using Geographic Information Systems (GIS) mapping and, where possible, match hot spots to similar control areas.
-The control hot spots will be matched for the level of crime and type of area (e.g. business, residential, and housing).
-Evaluation of APD's SPI effort will examine whether Part 1 visible property crime declined as a result of camera placement as compared to control areas using propensity score matching.
+The Anniston Police Department (APD) deployed closed-circuit television (CCTV) cameras in strategic areas across the city in an effort to deter property-related crimes and motor vehicle theft as well as improve investigations of these crimes.
+APD installed CCTV cameras in three hot spots across the city with three or four cameras at each location.
+APD also created a media campaign to highlight the use of CCTV in their larger crime prevention strategy.
+APD evaluated potential hotspots using Geographic Information Systems (GIS) mapping and, where possible, match hot spots to similar control areas.
+The control hot spots were matched for the level of crime and type of area (e.g. business, residential, and housing).
+Evaluation of APD's SPI effort examined whether Part 1 visible property crime declined as a result of camera placement as compared to control areas using propensity score matching.